| |

 This post may contain affiliate links.
 Please read our disclosure policy.

-And with simple step-by-step instructions and pro tips designed to help you cook it perfectly, it will be a recipe you come back to time and again!
+With simple step-by-step instructions and pro tips designed to help you cook it perfectly, this recipe will be one you come back to time and again!

 Looking for more simple but holiday-worthy main dishes?
 Try Easy Roast Turkey Recipe with Apple Cider and Thyme, Easy Herb Roasted Leg of Lamb, Irish Baked Salmon and Cream Sauce or Grilling Steaks with Garlic Butter Mushroom Sauce!

-Personal Note: Very often, Christmas dinner in our family is all about Prime Rib Roast.
-This image was taken last year and wasn’t meant for the website– a quick snapshot of our Christmas feast in motion.
-But because I love to share moments with you, dear reader– here’s last year’s roast before all the garnishes were added.
+Personal Note: Very often, our family’s Christmas dinner is all about prime rib roast.
+This image was taken last year and wasn’t meant for the website—a quick snapshot of our Christmas feast in motion.
+But because I love to share moments with you, dear reader, here’s last year’s roast before all the garnishes were added.

 Why I Love Cooking Prime Rib for Christmas